Carmel-by-the-Sea, California: The Californian

 The Californian, formerly The Carmel Sun, was published weekly in 1936–1937 by E.F.
 Bunch in Carmel-By-The-Sea.

 Carmel Pine Cone

 The Carmel Pine Cone is the town's weekly newspaper and has been published since 1915, covering local news, politics, arts, entertainment, opinions and real estate.

 Film

 In February 2009, Carmel was used as a prime location for the 24-day film shoot of The Forger.

+In February 2021, Carmel was used as a prime location for All the Old Knives.